The Greatest Story Ever Told (Aqua Teen Hunger Force Forever): Plot

 After the shooting, Frylock and Carl take Lambert to see a magic show by Unbelievable Ron to help alleviate his boredom, which he had been expressing throughout the episode.
 During Ron's performance, he accidentally kills his assistant by cutting her in half.
 Ron uses his powers to turn witnesses in the audience into birds, including Lambert.
 During the commotion, the two police officers return and arrest Frylock and Carl for the murder of Lambert.
 35 years in the future, Meatwad is visiting Frylock in prison.
 Frylock explains that Meatwad needs to track down Lambert (in the form of five white birds) to get him and Carl exonerated.
 Meatwad responds by pulling out a bucket of fried chicken, which annoys Frylock.
 As the on-screen closing credits start, Frylock explains that Meatwad can use the remaining shampoo to become immortal himself.
-Meatwad asks if they would be on TV forever and Frylock confidently answers yes before the screen abruptly cuts to the Williams Street production card.
+Meatwad asks if they would be on TV forever, which Frylock confidently answers yes, before the screen abruptly cuts to the Williams Street production card.

 The fourth wall is broken in the post-credits scene where the Aqua Teens are seen in their living room with Carl watching the episode itself on television.
-Shake, Carl, and Frylock each express disappointment in the episode.
-Meatwad optimistically suggests doing another joke in the show's final seconds, before the screen abruptly cuts to a production card for Georgia Entertainment Industries (which was used throughout the eleventh season and seen regularly in other productions made in Georgia), thus ending the series.
+Shake, Carl, and Frylock each express disappointment in the episode, while Meatwad optimistically suggests doing another joke in the show's final seconds, before the screen abruptly cuts again, this time to a production card for Georgia Entertainment Industries (which was used throughout the eleventh season and seen regularly in other productions made in Georgia), thus ending the series.